 How should a school ensure they have a process to communicate their school improvement plan with the broader school community?

-Bellwether Education Partners has created a resource with an embedded tool for planning and tracking stakeholder engagement, including a communication plan, throughout the improvement process.
+Bellweather Education Partners have created A School Leader’s Guide to Effective Stakeholder Engagement with an embedded tool for planning and tracking stakeholder engagement, including a communication plan, throughout the improvement process.

 Do you have a resource to share that aligns with this part of the planning process that you have found valuable?
 CLICK HERE to share for possible inclusion on this website.